Ubuntu 16.04 LTS

 The Ubuntu Security Team continues its dedication to providing security updates for Ubuntu 16.04 LTS beyond the five-year standard support with Extended Security Maintenance (ESM).

 * Since the start of the ESM phase

-NSS could be made to crash or run programs if it verified a specially crafted signature.
+Vim could be made to crash if it opened a specially crafted file.

 29 March 2023